curvegrid/go-ethereum-wiki/Native-DApps:-Go-bindings-to-Ethereum-contracts.md

 you'll be able to see the above code run without an error!*

-Similar to the method invocations in the previous section which only read contract state, transacting methods also require a mandatory first parameter to be passed, a `*bind.TransactOpts` type, which authorizes the transaction and potentially fine tunes it:
+Similar to the method invocations in the previous section which only read contract state, transacting methods also require a mandatory first parameter, a `*bind.TransactOpts` type, which authorizes the transaction and potentially fine tunes it:

  * `Account`: Address of the account to invoke the method with (mandatory)
  * `Signer`: Method to sign an transaction locally before broadcasting it (mandatory)